AssafAlt/netflix-clone/README.md

 # Netflix Clone

-This is a simple Netflix clone built with React and styled using Tailwind CSS.
+This is a simple Netflix clone built with React and styled using Tailwind CSS,  data is fetched from the TMDB API.

 ## Deployment